Look for the ENERGY STAR® logo

 Many Pella products meet ENERGY STAR standards.
 Look for Pella products with low U-values, which measure the ability to resist the transfer of heat.
 The lower the U-value, the better, and Pella has some of the lowest in the industry.

-- For a typical home, replacing single-pane windows with ENERGY STAR-qualified windows can save $146 – $501 a year on energy costs, and reduce a home’s carbon footprint by 7-15 percent, according to energystar.gov.
+- For a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save $146 – $501 a year on energy costs, and reduce a home’s carbon footprint by 7-15 percent, according to energystar.gov.

 - Double-pane insulating glass windows include two panes of glass with a gas-filled space between them — and can insulate over two times better than single-pane windows based on a comparison of U-Factors.